 - 2 tbsp chana dal or toor dal

-- 1/4 cup thick Poha/beaten rice/gatti avalakki (1/4 cup if using mixer grinder)
+- 1/4 cup thick Poha/beaten rice/gatti avalakki (increase if climate is cold)

 - Salt as per your taste